 *If container planting sits against the house with sun exposure from only one direction, it is best to rotate the container monthly to prevent the plants from growing towards the sun.

 Thrillers: Specimen Shrubs for Containers

-- Full Sun/Partial Sun: Buxus sempervirens ‘Graham Blandy’, Ilex ‘Dwarf Pagoda’, ‘Sky Pencil’, Beanpole Yew, Japanese Plum Yew, Euonymus ‘Green Spire’, upright Rosemary, Equisetum (containers only, can become invasive), Camellia sasanqua ‘Yuletide’ or other variety, Lemon Cypress
+- Full Sun/Part Sun: Buxus sempervirens ‘Graham Blandy’, Ilex ‘Dwarf Pagoda’, ‘Sky Pencil’, Beanpole Yew, Japanese Plum Yew, Euonymus ‘Green Spire’, upright Rosemary, Equisetum (containers only, can be invasive), Camellia sasanqua ‘Yuletide’ or other variety, Lemon Cypress

 - Shade: Japanese Plum Yew, Mahonia ‘Charity’, ‘Soft Caress’ or ‘Narihira’, Camellia varieties, Dwarf Hinoki Cypress, Dwarf Canadian Hemlock, Acanthus/Bear’s Breech, Fatsia japonica or Fatshedera, Sarcococca

 Fillers: Perennial, Evergreen, or Semi-Evergreen Mid-Level Plants

 - Full Sun/Part Sun: Euphorbia/Spurge varieties, Heaths and Heathers, Heuchera/Coral Bell varieties, Bergenia, Liriope, Black Mondo Grass, Carex varieties, Blue Fescue, Dusty Miller

 - Shade: Hellebore varieties, Bergenia, Wintergreen, Holly Fern (evergreen ferns), Heuchera/Coral Bell varieties, Korean Rock Fern, Alaskan or Autumn Fern, Liriope, Black Mondo Grass